adamchainz/django-mysql/README.rst

 * Easy access to server status variables
 * ``approx_count`` on ``QuerySet`` for quick estimates of the number of objects - and a quicker admin
+* 'Smart' iteration methods on ``QuerySet`` for efficient iteration over large sets of objects slice-by-slice

 Requirements